torvalds/linux/Documentation/networking/devlink/devlink-health.rst

 Devlink formatted message
 =========================

-To handle devlink health diagnose and health dump requests, devlink creates a formatted message structure ``devlink_fmsg`` and send it to the driver's callback to fill the data in using the devlink fmsg API.
+To handle devlink health diaganalse and health dump requests, devlink creates a formatted message structure ``devlink_fmsg`` and send it to the driver's callback to fill the data in using the devlink fmsg API.